tomesink/obsidian/+/Aggregate demand.md

 It is the sum of total expenditure of all economical subjects (households (consumption), investments, businesses (companies), government spendings and net export) in a state.

-The aggregate demand function has a declining path
+The aggregate demand function has a declining path - inflation lowers the overall wealth.